wavefrontHQ/docs/pages/doc/wavefront_data_ingestion.md

    1. Set up a Wavefront Proxy.
 If you have a proxy installed in your environment, consider using that - or you can install a new proxy.
 See [Installing and Managing Proxies](proxies_installing.html)
    2. Send the metrics you're interested in to the Wavefront proxy at port 2878 in a format that Wavefront supports.
 See [Supported Data Formats](proxies.html#supported-data-formats)

-**Note:** If you are using the Wavefront API to interact with Wavefront, and your applications are written in Go or Java, you can use your Wavefront SDK to send metrics from those applications.
-See [Wavefront API SDKs](wavefront_api.html#api-sdks) for links to the different SDKs.
+**Note:** You can use a Wavefront Application Instrumentation integration to send metrics from your applications.

 ### Metrics from a Cloud Provider

 Cloud integrations use a different setup process than other integrations.
 You log in to the cloud service, and give Wavefront read access to the metrics that you're interested in.
 There's no need to install or set up a Wavefront proxy.

 Wavefront supports integrations for the most popular cloud services.
-This doc set has customization information for [AWS Metrics Integration](integrations_aws_metrics.html) and [AWS ECS Integration](integrations_aws_ecs.html).
+This doc set has customization information for example, for [AWS Metrics Integration](integrations_aws_metrics.html), [AWS ECS Integration](integrations_aws_ecs.html), [AWS Lambda Functions](integrations_aws_lambda.html), and [Pivotal Container Service](integrations_pks.html).

 ### Special Use Cases